kavishkagihan/Cannon/README.md

 # Setup

-Once you have this installed, you can run it with this,
+Once you have this installed, you can run it.

 `./cannon `

 This will start the listener on our loopback address with the default port.
-If you want to specify an IP address and a port, you can  specify it like this,
+If you want to use a different IP and a port you can also specify them.

 `./cannon 192.168.1.102 4444`

 Then you can use the `help` command to see the help menu.

 # Usage